 A skillfully constructed sound bridge can build momentum within a story, give an indication of something to come or provide insight into a character.
 This simple device, created in audio post to link to scenes together, eclipses its primary function once it is used to forge a connection with the audience.
 When used strategically, a sound bridge becomes a dynamic storytelling tool that cues the audience and invites them to share the journey and help build the story with you.

-Look for sound bridge in classic films, such as The Graduate or Cinema Paradiso, or in television series such as Mad Men or Into the Night.
+Look for sound bridge in classic films, such as The Graduate or Cinema Paradiso, or in television series such as Mad Men or The Night Of.
 Sound bridges can be found in short films, mini documentaries and brand stories as well.
 You’ll find they are used in a myriad of ways in media today.
 Software advances have made this sound editing technique more achievable in audio post production.
 As sound editing moved from an analogue to digital platform, sound bridges have become so prevalent, the trick now is to use the technique without the audience noticing.

 *Note: This montage was made to further illustrate the use of sound bridge in film to connect one visual scene to another and the various ways in which a sound bridge can be used.
 Copyright Disclaimer Under Section 107 of the Copyright Act 1976, allowance is made for Fair Use for purposes such as criticism, comment, news reporting, teaching, scholarship and research.
 Fair Use is use permitted by copyright statute that might otherwise be infringing, Non-profit, educational or personal use tips the balance in favor of Fair Use.